1994 in film

 This is a list of films released in 1994.
 The top worldwide grosser was The Lion King, becoming the highest-grossing animated film of all-time, although it was slightly overtaken at the North American domestic box office by Forrest Gump, which won the Academy Award for Best Picture.
+The year is considered to be one of Hollywood's best years for cinema during the post-Golden Age era, setting the standard for the movies of the modern age.

-Metro-Goldwyn-Mayer celebrated its 70th anniversary in 1994.
+Also in 1994, Metro-Goldwyn-Mayer celebrated its 70th anniversary.

 Highest-grossing films

 The top 10 films released in 1994 by worldwide gross are as follows: